 So consider working with an experienced commercial real estate broker to help with all aspects of commercial property leasing.
 This includes ensuring a fair electric use clause in your lease.

 3 Ways Electricity is Billed to Commercial Tenants

 When landlords bill tenants with rent inclusion, they charge tenants monthly electricity at a fixed amount per square foot.
 When electricity is billed as rent inclusion, energy costs are modestly marked up, and the landlord may make a small profit.

 Energy costs for spaces smaller than 2,500 SF are usually billed as rent inclusion, so smaller tenants tend to receive this billing method.
 It simply does not make economic sense for a landlord to install separate electric meters in small spaces.

-2. Direct Electricity: Typically the most cost effective electricity clause in a commercial lease, permitting the tenant to buy electricity directly from the utility company.
-An electricity meter must be present in the space for direct electricity to be an option.
+Direct electricity is typically the most cost-effective electricity billing method.
+This method permits the tenant to buy electricity directly from the utility company, so they pay for exactly the amount of electricity they use.
+However, an electricity meter must be present in the space for this to be an option.

 Full floors or large commercial spaces always have electricity meters, and spaces in loft buildings or former manufacturing buildings also tend to.